FiligranHQ/xtm-browser-extension/docs/features.md

 1. Click **Scan** from the popup or use the context menu
 2. The extension analyzes the page content
-3. Observables are detected using regex patterns
+3. Observables are detected using regex patterns (including defanged IOCs)
-4. Entities are matched against the cached OpenCTI data
+4. Entities are matched against the cached OpenCTI/OpenAEV data
 5. Results are highlighted directly on the page

 ### Highlight Indicators